“America still thinks it’s a young nation, but I don’t think it is. It should stop that. I think they’ve been young long enough. They should grow up.”

 This unrealistic optimism displayed by the establishment right and Trumpian right alike, stems from an unconscious conviction Americans hold more broadly.

 There’s a distinctly American quality of believing—or at least wanting to believe—that the best is yet to come.
 (Which ties in somewhat with what I’ve written before on the Cult of Youth and Americans’ obsession with being eternally young.)
-And as a result, there’s almost an instant dislike for the cynic.
+As a result, there’s almost an instant dislike for the cynic.
 In fact, when we call someone a cynic, we don’t even think of its dictionary definition—“the belief that most people lack sincerity and operate out of self-interest”—(much less the philosophers of cynicism like Diogenes or Metrocles).
 When we call someone a cynic, we’re calling them bitter.
 A “content cynic” or “happy cynic”, most Americans would tell you, is an oxymoron.
 Cynics are grouchy.
 Cynics are not personable.
 Nobody likes a naysayer (a word, by the way, that originated in the American colonies in 1721).
 In American culture, if somebody tells you they have dreams, the only socially acceptable response is to validate them.
 You don’t ask questions and you certainly don’t suggest that somebody’s dream is a bad idea.
 We are a dream culture.
 We traffic in dreams.
 When Martin Luther King marched on Washington, his immortal words were “I have a dream.”
 And in a dream society, realism—especially if it leans toward the negative—is considered rude.

 Instead we are optimistic.
 We believe in anti-aging cream, fad diets, and New Year’s Resolutions.